dr-nadeem/dr-nadeem/README.md

 - 👋 Hi, I’m @dr-nadeem Dr Nadeem Akhtar.
-I am working as Associate Professor of Computer Science & IT at The Islamia University of Bahawalpur.
+I am working as Chairman and Associate Professor, Department of Software Engineering, Faculty of Computing, at The Islamia University of Bahawalpur.
 - 👀 I’m interested in Machine Learning, Data Analytics, Data Science.
 - 🌱 I’m currently learning Neural Networks and Machine Learning using Python.
 - 💞️ I’m looking to collaborate on Machine Learning and Data Analytics applications in Safety-Critical Systems.